shyd/STM32CubeF4/Projects/STM324x9I_EVAL/Examples/FMC/FMC_SRAM/readme.txt

 memory.

-This example guides you through the different configuration steps by mean of HAL API to configure the FMC controller to access the IS61WV102416BLL-10M SRAM memory mounted on STM324x9I-EVAL RevB evaluation board.
+This example guides you through the different configuration steps by mean of HAL API to configure the FMC controller to access the IS61WV102416BLL-10M SRAM mounted on STM324x9I-EVAL RevB evaluation board.

 At the beginning of the main program the HAL_Init() function is called to reset